>> Features and Comparisons

 Thus if your conference

-involve other types of expense (for example, 4850 Occupancy
+involve types of expense other than those above (for example, 4850 Occupancy

 Costs, rent or mortgage

 payments for conference premises) then CAMS and TRS will

 CAMS is implemented as a

 Microsoft Excel spreadsheet, while TRS is implemented as

 Access frontend / backend database structure; thus your

 installed in order to use one of these systems.